Xayan/Rules.txt/README.md

 * For commercial use, you must contact me for permission.
 I may require a fee or other compensation depending on whether I consider you a trusted party - as per the Rules themselves.
 * Forking is allowed, but you have to maintain the attribution in the Rules themselves as-is (e.g. `# The Rules (v1.0 by xayan.nu)`).
 * Best way to stay compliant is to give links to specific versions of Rules within GitHub (see repo's tags), rather than copy-pasting them.
 Clone the repo if you need to automate their use.
-* Don't use the `master` branch unless you like surprises.

 See [LICENSE.md](LICENSE.md) for details.